 It’s the reason strangers turn to the Internet instead of talking to those they love.
 I understand that feeling.
 I often wonder if we struggle because our lives are messy or because we believe they shouldn’t be.

 My husband and I are financially independent, and yet our lives are messy.
-I don’t have the perfect marriage or the perfect life.
+I don’t have the perfect marriage or the ideal life.

 The Internet is full of picture-perfect stories and social media images.
 Take each with a grain of salt.
 Remember that a photograph doesn’t document the entire story, and it’s impossible to know what’s going on behind the scenes.